The Pharos Lighthouse at Alexandria

 On top of the square accommodation section, the Pharos Lighthouse is especially noted for the highly distinctive, octagonal middle section of the tower.
 The engineering imperatives plus a simple test clearly define this section as a Vortex Generator and/or Amplifier.

 A modern electric vacuum cleaner can easily provide an initial suction of 100” w/g (250mb) but in Alexandria (c300BC), the 1st-stage suction to drive the whole system can only have been produced by warm, vapour-filled air, rising by convection.
 Even enhanced within a ring of 1st-stage vortex generators, this initial Stage-1 suction would probably be limited to 5”-10” w/g, at most.
-However, when this initial, Stage 1 su.ction was applied to the main vortex generator the results became highly significant and easily enough to drive an 'Alternative Technology in many ways simpler and more powerful than anything developed in our modern era.
+However, when this initial, Stage 1 suction was applied to the main vortex generator the results were amplified significantly (~8:1) and were thus sufficient to drive an "Alternative" Technology in many ways simpler and more powerful than anything developed in our modern era.
 To top

-The basic, limiting factors of what Nature could provide have served to guide my research and ultmately define the primary drive mechanism.
+The basic, limiting factors of what Nature could provide have served to guide my research and, with the evidence on site, have made it possible to ultimately define the primary drive mechanism.

-My tests with a vortex generator of identical, octagon design have shown that, even without additional enhancements (some of which were clearly available, even c300BC), this type of vortex generator can multiply a basic (Stage 1) vacuum source by a factor as high as 8:1.
+My tests with a vortex generator of identical, octagon design have shown that, even without additional enhancements (some of which were clearly available, even c300BC), this type of vortex generator can amplify a basic (Stage 1) vacuum source by a factor as high as 8 or even 10:1.
 Thus, from an initial vacuum source of a relatively low 5 inches w/g, the small (200mm high) octagonal test rig on my model has generated over 42inches w/g (~100mb).
-In the Pharos, this octagonal section was closer to 20m high and the advantages of scale would most certainly have applied to some degree.
+In the Pharos, this octagonal section was closer to 15m high and the advantages of scale would most certainly have applied to some degree.
 The higher (Stage 2) vacuum would have been applied sequentially to lift cold, salty water in order to produce fresh water condensate on the special heat exchange panels.
 Any condensate forming within the vacuum systems would have been drawn off by a separate siphon system as previously discussed.

 A simple vortex generator was the primary mechanism needed to amplify the partial vacuum essential to the workings of the whole machine.
 A multi-facetted (ie octagonal) tower is about ideal in shape for this purpose, able to create a far stronger vacuum from a more modest source of suction.
 To top